BeltCrack: the First Sequential-image Industrial Conveyor Belt Crack Detection Dataset and Its Baseline with Triple-domain Feature Learning: Related Work

+Compared with general crack datasets, belt crack datasets are usually more difficult to collect, due to two main reasons: the confidentiality policies of industrial enterprises, and the harsh environment fo industrial belt running \citep{Peng2024}.

-MBTID \citep{Wang2022} comprises 1,708 images of belts (372 tears, 491 scratches, 845 intact images), with part of the data sourced from real industrial sites and the other part from laboratory-simulated data, where smoke generators and other methods were used to artificially simulate actual environmental conditions.
-CBCD \citep{Dwivedi2023} includes 1,562 crack samples.
-The images were collected from mountain tunnel construction sites, experiment setup stations and using web crawling techniques.
+Existing belt crack datasets remain limited.
+MBTID \citep{Wang2022} comprises 1,708 images (372 torn, 491 scratched, and 845 intact).
+Part of the data is collected from real industrial sites, while the reset is generated in laboratory conditions using smoke generators to simulate realistic environments.
+CBCD \citep{Dwivedi2023} contains 1,562 crack samples from tunnel construction sites and experiment setups, supplemented by web-sourced images.

-However, these datasets are either from non-industrial belt scenarios or synthetic.
-Moreover, they only include single-frame images in various states, which can't reflect the dynamic formation of cracks.
+However, these datasets either come from non-industrial scenarios or are synthetically generated, lacking the complexity and diversity of real-world production environments.
+Moreover, they contain only single-frame images, which cannot capture the temporal evolution and dynamic formation of cracks during conveyor operation.